devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 * [From App Details](#from-app-details) (only after deployment)

 {% hint style="warning" %}
-You can add multiple labels to an image.
-Once added, they cannot be used for another image. <br />
+You can add multiple labels to an image. but each label can be used only once 'per image, per application'.
+You may use it in an image of other application though. <br />
 Refer [Deleting Labels](#deleting-labels--comments) if you commit a mistake while adding labels.
 {% endhint %}